If you are wondering if you are an Individualistic person, or even what that means, then read on!

 Helena Bonham Carter, the intriguing actress.

-These individuals are trailblazers in their respective fields.
+all of these individuals are trailblazers in their respective fields.

 They all display key qualities that have helped make a real impact on the world around them.